 4. Steps to Success: Repair your credit, hone your personal brand, be prepared for launch

-Attendees and others wishing to compete for startup or growth funding will have until September 30th to prepare two page concept papers and a financial overview for review by panels of accomplished professionals and successful entrepreneurs.
+Attendees and others wishing to compete for startup or growth funding will have from September 7th through September 30th to prepare and submit a two page concept paper, which includes a financial overview.
+This document will be reviewed by panels of accomplished professionals and successful entrepreneurs.
 The criteria for the concept paper will be released on September 7th.